 This section provides an overview of the infrastructure proposed to manage CSG produced water.
-As detailed in Section 1.1, water management infrastructure for the Project (PL 445 and PL 209) is expected to include water gathering systems from the producing wells, brine and produced water storages, including aggregation dams and brine tanks, and irrigation dams.
-Where practical, the water management infrastructure required for the Project will integrate with existing Project Atlas infrastructure in PL 1037.
-A schematic of the existing PL 1037 wells and any additional water management infrastructure required for the Project, is presented in Figure 4.1, with each component summarised in the following sections.
+As detailed in Section 1.1, water management infrastructure for ATP 2059 is expected to include water gathering systems from the producing wells, brine and produced water storages, including aggregation dams and brine tanks, and irrigation dams.
+Where practical, the water management infrastructure required for ATP 2059 will integrate with existing Project Atlas infrastructure in PL 1037.
+A schematic of the existing PL 1037 wells and any additional water management infrastructure required for ATP 2059, is presented in Figure 4.1, with each component summarised in the following sections.